How to file your Rhode Island annual report

 Deadlines for the Rhode Island annual report

-Most Rhode Island corporations and LLCs must file their annual reports between February 1 and May 1 each year.
-If you miss the May 1 deadline, Rhode Island grants a 30-day grace period until May 31.
+Most Rhode Island business entities file their annual reports between February 1 and May 1 each year.
+The specific filing periods are:

 Filing fees by entity type